 Doctoral - Doctor of Philosophy in Interdisciplinary Engineering – Ph.D.

-Register by emailing your first and last name and session date to: firstname.lastname@example.org
+RSVP by emailing your first and last name to firstname.lastname@example.org.

 Innovation and advancement create new, complex problems that require interdisciplinary guided solutions.
 Today’s industries seek engineers with graduate-level education that emphasizes the full knowledge of engineering abilities paired with evolving, interdisciplinary tactics.
 This doctoral program in Interdisciplinary Engineering at Kennesaw State is explicitly designed to meet these needs.

 Compared to traditional engineering Ph.D. programs, the Ph.D. in Interdisciplinary Engineering will challenge you to work across multiple engineering disciplines as you expand your experience past the undergraduate level.
 You will gain well-rounded research proficiency in a specific subject area and secondary expertise in technological innovation.

 If you want to advance your engineer career to become an industry-leading candidate, the Ph.D. in Interdisciplinary Engineering program offers the education and diversity you need to excel in today’s competitive job market.